Frequently Asked Questions

 a conventional farm with acres of fields or pasture.

-rural residential neighborhood.
+semi-rural residential neighborhood.
 We have a small "classroom"

 garden -- our little garden patches -- that the children